hitengajjar/django_excel_transformer/README.md

 ## Internals
 Application is split into below components with specific role.
-1. **`class Parser`** -- responsible to parse configuration mapper YAML and provide dictionary of exportable sheets, its related dataset and formatting information.
+1. **`class Parser`** -- responsible to parse configuration config YAML and provide dictionary of exportable sheets, its related dataset and formatting information.
 2. **`class Registry`** -- responsible to provide global access to `Parser`, `Exporter`, `Importer` instances.
 This is used for internal functioning.
 3. **`class Exporter`** -- responsible for exporting Django models to the excel file.
 The dependence models should be exported first and then dependent so that excel sheets have correct data validation.
 This is achieved using DFS algorithm.
 4. **`class Importer`** -- responsible for import excel file into Django model.
 This class also provides additional functionality like `--dry-run` which can be useful to test excel data against database.